MilindMP/Desktop-Voice-Assistance/README.md

             webbrowser.open('spotify.com')
             speak('This is cool')

-        elif "what's the time" in query:
-            strtime = datetime.datetime.now().strftime("%H:%M:%S")
+        elif "tell me the time" in query: strtime = datetime.datetime.now().strftime("%H:%M:%S")
             speak(f"the time is {strtime}")
             print(strtime)

-        elif 'what is the date' in query: strdate = datetime.date.today().strftime("%D")
+        elif "what is the today's date" in query: strdate = datetime.date.today().strftime("%D")
             speak(f"MP, the date is {strdate}")
             print(strdate)